A note regarding COVID-19

 Handmade Market

-The Boerne Handmade Market is the largest market of its kind in South Texas.
-It is a two-day event featuring more than 75 handmade-only vendors selling merchandise that includes jewelry, apparel, leather goods, toys, home décor, art, handmade candles, food, and drink.
+The largest market of its kind in South Texas features 75-plus handmade-only vendors selling merchandise that includes jewelry, apparel, leather goods, toys, home décor, art, candles, and food.

 Fredericksburg